Chaffelson/nipyapi-actions/docs/gitops.md

 GitOps applies Git-based workflows to infrastructure and application deployment:

-- **Git is the source of truth** - Flow definitions live in GitHub
+- **Git is the source of truth** - Flow definitions live in GitHub or GitLab
-- **Changes via pull requests** - All modifications go through PR review
+- **Changes via pull/merge requests** - All modifications go through review
 - **Automated testing** - CI validates flows before merge
 - **Declarative state** - The repository defines what should be deployed